- The ETCDC was asked to assist the Arrowmont School of Arts and Crafts in Gatlinburg, TN in developing a master plan for the campus

 - The new entrance and dormitories were constructed in 2017

-A Master Plan for a Mountainside Art School In February 2016 Bill May, Executive Director of the Arrowmont School of Arts & Crafts, in Gatlinburg, requested assistance to develop a master plan for the Arrowmont campus.
-The request included: assessing current conditions of buildings and site, analyzing traffic flow (both vehicular and pedestrian), looking at the connections to Gatlinburg and … Read MoreRead more
+A Master Plan for a Mountainside Art School In February 2016 Bill May, Executive Director of the Arrowmont School of Arts & Crafts in Gatlinburg, requested assistance to develop a master plan for the Arrowmont campus.
+The request included: assessing current conditions of the buildings and site, analyzing traffic flow (both vehicular and pedestrian), looking at the connections to Gatlinburg … Read MoreRead more

 A Master Plan for a Mountainside Art School

-With all of the input gathered, the design team then had multiple meetings where they developed the campus master plan.
+With all of the input gathered, the design team had multiple meetings where they developed the campus master plan.
 On October 24th, Mrs. Fawaz presented these concepts to the Arrowmont Board of Directors.
-The over-arching concept was to develop a pedestrian friendly campus with clearly delineated walkways and roadways including informative signage and areas throughout for artwork, all leading to a new central hub – a new heart – of the campus.Read less
+The overarching concept was to develop a pedestrian-friendly campus with clearly delineated walkways and roadways including informative signage and areas throughout for artwork, all leading to a new central hub – a new heart – of the campus.Read less